jank-lang/jank/README.md

   (y T-component))

 (; Builds a cartesian coordinate with an offset origin.
+ ; All of this is built in to the coordinate's type.
+ ; Assuming cartesian is a type and
- ; All of this is built in to the coordinate's type. ;) (new : (coord : (real cartesian origin : (77.0))) 0.0 0.0)
+ ; origin : (77.0) is a specialization of a type. ;)
+(new : (coord : (real cartesian origin : (77.0))) 0.0 0.0)
 ```